MicrosoftDocs/power-platform/power-platform/admin/welcome-content.md

 >This is a preview feature.
 >[!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

-In Managed Environments, admins can provide makers with your own customized content to help them get started with [Power Apps](https://make.powerapps.com).
+In Managed Environments, admins can provide makers with thier own customized content to help makers get started with [Power Apps](https://make.powerapps.com).
 When you enable your own welcome content, it will replace the default Power Apps first-time help experience for makers.

 > [!div class="mx-imgBorder"]
 > ![Welcome content for makers.](media/welcome/maker-welcome-1.png "Welcome content for makers")